 7. Having a positive relationship with children will be the largest deterrent to unwanted behaviour, and managing unwanted behaviour using that positive, trusting and forgiving relationship will have the largest impact on reducing unwanted behaviour in the future.

 Expectations

-□ Our expectations are outlined in the whole school rule system below:
+Our expectations are outlined in our whole school rules below, in line with our school Mission Statement: